geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/jackett.md

 ---
+title: How to setup Jackett in Docker alongside Sonarr / Radarr
-description: Jackett works as a proxy server, standardizing your apps' access to torrent indexers
+description: Jackett works as a proxy server, standardizing your apps' (Radarr / Sonarr specifically) access to torrent indexers, and is a useful addition to the Autopirate Docker Swarm stack
 ---
-# Jackett
+# Jackett in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [autopirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.